donn-majidi/sfclubunibo-arch-fv/README.md

                     forecasts: np.ndarray,
                     forecast_horizon: int = None)
 ```
 Generic class for loss function calculations.
 It takes as input the array of model forecasts and the index-aligned observations and it calculates the MSE, MAE, and QLIKE loss of each forecast.
 The estimated loss series are stored as properties.
-- LossContainer.mse_loss contains series of squared forecast errors.
-- LossContainer.mae_loss contains series of absolute forecast errors.
-- LossContainer.qlike_loss contains series of quasi-likelihood forecast scores.

 The class can be optionally instantiated with `forecast_horizon` which will include the forecast horizon in the summary results.
 observations: 1-Dimensional array of observations.
 Must be in the same units as the forecasts.

 #### Parameters